Left Continue shopping

 We respond to all customer service inquiries – usually within 24 hours if possible.

-If you have a question or problem with an order, contact us at help@lostartpress.com.
+If you have a question or problem with an order, or you have editorial inquiries, please contact us at help@lostartpress.comPlease note that we do not accept unsolicited manuscripts.

 For general woodworking questions, please see our Lost Art Press blog.
 There are more than 5,000 articles there, all searchable.
 We also try to answer all (reasonable) questions on our blog on most Saturdays, in "Open Wire."